 There is a reference to an Ecbert Rosentrede [Gramps ID I2823] in 1262 in Hamburg, Germany, which would have been the time of the Crusade’s, however I can find no more information.

-The earliest documented family member that I can find is a Joachim Rosentreder [Gramps ID I1252] (b. before 1540) and living in Kamień Pomorski, Kamień County, Poland with his daughter in 1560.
+In the 1500’s and 1600’s, other documented family members are a Joachim Rosentreder [Gramps ID I1252] (b. before 1540) and living in Kamień Pomorski, Kamień County, Poland with his daughter in 1560.
 This town is on the Baltic Sea and at that time was part of West Prussia.
 It is about 60 km’s (37 miles) North of the regional capital of Szczecin (Stettin) and about 25 km’s (15 miles) East of the current-day German border.